 Known as the AbilityOne Program, the Javits- Wagner-O'Day Act was federally enacted to provide diverse employment opportunities for people who are blind or have other significant disabilities on product and service contracts.

-Goodwill salutes the AbilityOne Commission, SourceAmerica, and our Federal customers for excellent jobs in Miami-Dade, Broward and Monroe counties that truly employ people with significant disabilities.
-Learn more at Abilityone.gov
+- Goodwill salutes the AbilityOne Commission, SourceAmerica, and our Federal customers for excellent jobs in Miami-Dade, Broward and Monroe counties that truly employ people with significant disabilities.
+Abilityone.gov

-America’s community-based nonprofits fight for a more inclusive workplace.
+- America’s community-based nonprofits constantly fight for a more inclusive workplace.
 These well-managed nonprofits are dedicated to training and employing workers with significant disabilities, and SourceAmerica provides resources to support them in their mission.
 By joining the SourceAmerica network, our nonprofit partners are able to compete for contracts held by government and commercial customers.
-Learn more at? sourceamerica.org
+Sourceamerica.org